oyousaf/oyousaf/README.md

 - 💼 `astra-ai`: A web app for tracking job applications developed using Next.js, TypeScript, Tailwind, Framer Motion, Node.js, Prisma, PostgreSQL, Railway and Vercel
 - 🚲 `legxcy`: A full stack ecommerce app developed using Next.js, Tailwind, Framer Motion, Supabase, Cloudinary and Stripe
 - 👓 `pollards`: A full stack appointment management system developed using Next.js, Appwrite, Twilio, TypeScript and Tailwind
+- 🌤️ `weather`: A simple weather app built using Vue 3.5, Tailwind and OpenWeatherAPI

 These projects reflect my ability to liaise with clients, interpret briefs, and deliver polished solutions that align with both functional and branding requirements.